ozgurcekmer/CUDA-NvidiaBlog/README.md

 # CUDA-NvidiaBlog
-- This personal repo includes my object-oriented CUDA/C++ codes for the sample problems of NVIDIA's CUDA blog.
+- This personal repo includes my object-oriented CUDA/C++ solutions and performance analysis for the sample problems of NVIDIA's brilliant developer blog starting from [an easier introduction to CUDA/C++](https://developer.nvidia.com/blog/even-easier-introduction-cuda/).

 ## Contents
 ### 1. An Even Easier Introduction to CUDA
 - An introduction to CUDA using managed memory